California State University, Long Beach

-California State University, Long Beach (CSULB) is a public research university in Long Beach, California.
+California State University, Long Beach (CSULB), also known in athletics as Long Beach State University (LBSU), is a public research university in Long Beach, California, United States.
 The 322-acre campus is the second largest in the California State University system (CSU).

-The university is one of the largest in the state of California by enrollment with a student body numbering 39,435 for the fall 2021 semester.
-With 5,830 graduate students as of fall 2021, the university enrolls one of the largest graduate student populations across the CSU system and in the state of California.
-California State University, Long Beach is classified among "R2: Doctoral Universities – High research activity".
+The university enrolls around 35,843 undergraduate students and 5,346 graduate students as of fall 2024.
+The graduate programs include master's degrees, credentials, post-baccalaureate certificates, and doctoral programs.
+CSULB is classified as an "R2: Doctoral Universities – High Research Activity".
+The university offers five doctoral programs: Educational Leadership- Community College Higher Ed Specialization or P-12 Specialization (Ed.D.), Engineering and Computational Mathematics (Ph.D.), Physical Therapy (DPT), Public Health (DR.P.H.) and Nursing Practice (DNP).

 The university is home to one of the largest publicly funded art schools in the United States.
-The university currently operates with one of the lowest student tuition and mandatory fee rates in the country, at $5,742 per semester for full-time students with California residence as of 2021.
-CSULB is an Hispanic-serving institution (HSI) and is eligible to be designated as an Asian American Native American Pacific Islander serving institution (AANAPISI).
+The university is a Hispanic-serving institution (HSI) and is eligible to be designated as an Asian American Native American Pacific Islander serving institution (AANAPISI).

 History

-The college was established in 1949 by California Governor Earl Warren, to serve the rapidly expanding post-World War II population of Orange and Southern Los Angeles counties.
-Since then, CSULB has grown to become one of the state's largest universities.
+The college was established in 1949 by California governor Earl Warren, to serve the rapidly expanding post-World War II population of Orange and Southern Los Angeles counties.
+The institution was first named as Los Angeles-Orange County State College.
+Peter Victor Peterson was its first president.